jamesmh/PersonalBlog/source/_posts/2018-In-Review-And-Beyond.md

 # All Done!

 Thanks for reading!
 Let me know in the comments what your plans are for the upcoming year!
-I'd love to hear what everyone is up-to.
+I'd love to hear what everyone is up to!

 <hr />